 If you’re still having a difficult time calming your dog’s anxiety, consider seeing a vet and asking about other options, including Benadryl, CBD oils, all-natural pet calmers, and prescription anti-anxiety medication.
 Your vet may not recommend some of these treatments because of legal restrictions (namely, the FDA hasn’t approved some), but there is a growing pool of anecdotal evidence that natural remedies like CBD oils do the trick.

-CBD has no known potential for overdose, but its effects in dogs aren’t thoroughly-researched yet.
-However, since CBD can’t get your dog (or anyone) high, and there have been zero documented cases of bad side effects, it doesn’t hurt to try it out!
-Test it at home before you travel with your dog to make sure you know the optimum dosage, because too much can make your dog sleepy, which is no good if it’s too big to carry through an airport!
+CBD has no known potential for overdose, but its effects in dogs aren’t thoroughly-researched yet, and the FDA has announced that selling CBD pet products on-line and in stores is considered illegal at the federal level.
+Should you decide to try it, research your supplier carefully and test it at home before you travel with your dog to make sure you know the optimum dosage, because too much can make your dog sleepy, which is no good if it’s too big to carry through an airport!